MeganNyhan/CI_PP5_SALT/README.md

 <hr>

-    6."As an authorized user of the site, I want to be able to Post Comments."
+    6."As a user, I would like to be able to leave a review on a product I have ordered."
 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|
 |Comments section under blog post| The user can create and post comments under the blog posts| The user can create the comments for posts on the site| Works as expected|